 The VVIX isn’t quoted on financial news channels as often as the VIX because:

-It’s more specialized — most retail traders already struggle to understand the VIX.
+It’s more specialized, most retail traders already struggle to understand the VIX.

 It’s mainly used by professionals, especially options traders and volatility specialists.

-It’s indirect — while the VIX connects directly to stock market swings, the VVIX is one step removed, focusing on volatility of volatility.
+It’s indirect, while the VIX connects directly to stock market swings, the VVIX is one step removed, focusing on volatility of volatility.

 But just because it’s overlooked doesn’t mean it’s useless.
 For traders who want deeper insight, the VVIX can provide valuable clues.

 VIX High, VVIX Low: Fear is elevated, but the market is confident it understands the risk.
+The fear may be temporary.

 VIX Low, VVIX Low: Calm across the board.
 Markets are stable and confident.